 This medicine should not be used by children and adolescents under 18 years of age.

-Other medicines and Guardium Acid Reflux Control 20 mg gastro-resistant
+Other medicines and this medicine

 Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines.
-This includes medicines that you buy without a prescription.
-This is because this medicine can affect the way some medicines work and some medicines can have an effect on it.
+This is because this medicine can affect the way some medicines work and some medicines can have an effect on it

 Do not take this medicine if you are also taking a medicine containing nelfinavir (used to treat HIV infection).

-You should specifically tell your doctor or pharmacist if you are taking clopidogrel
+You should specifically tell your doctor or pharmacist if you are taking clopidogrel (used to prevent blood clots).

-(used to prevent blood clots).
-Do not take this medicine with other medicines that limit the amount of acid produced in your stomach such as proton pump inhibitors (e.g. pantoprazole, lansoprazole, rabeprazole or omeprazole) or an H2 antagonist (e.g. ranitidine or
+Do not take this medicine with other medicines that limit the amount of acid produced in your stomach such as proton pump inhibitors (e.g. pantoprazole, lansoprazole, rabeprazole or omeprazole) or an $H_2$ antagonist (e.g. ranitidine or famotidine).